The Island (2011 film)

 The Island (Островът) is the second film from Bulgarian director Kamen Kalev.
-It is a Bulgarian-Swedish production telling the story of a young Parisian couple spending their vacation on a small island off the Bulgarian Black Sea coast.
-The film premiered 16 May 2011 at the Directors’ Fortnight in Cannes 2011.
+It is a Bulgarian-Swedish production about a young Parisian couple vacationing on a small island, off the Bulgarian Black Sea coast.
+The film premiered on 16 May 2011, at the Directors’ Fortnight in Cannes 2011.

 Synopsis

 Sophie and Daneel, both in their early thirties, are a close and passionate couple living in Paris.
 Sophie initiates a surprise journey to Bulgaria.
-Daneel explicitly refuses to go, but Sophie insists and finally convinces him to leave.
+Daneel explicitly refuses to go, but Sophie insists and convinces him to leave.
 When they arrive, Sophie discovers that Daneel was born there.

-After a few hours spent on the crowded beaches, Daneel leads Sophie to an almost abandoned island lost in the Black Sea.
+After a few hours on the crowded beaches, Daneel leads Sophie to an abandoned island lost in the Black Sea.
 Once there, Daneel discovers pregnancy tests in Sophie’s luggage.
-The heat and the strange few inhabitants soon alter their own behaviors, and the island slowly reveals hidden fears that question their love.
+The heat and the strange few inhabitants soon alter their behaviors, and the island slowly reveals hidden fears that question their love.
 To get through it all, they have to jump into the unknown.